Comp-coder-4/E-Commerce_Cleaning/00_README.md

 #### <ins>Numeric Columns</ins>

-**(Screenshots: Img/Replacing Values/Numeric Columns)**
+**(Screenshots: Imgs/Replacing Values/Numeric Columns)**

 #### Exploring the table further revealed the following:
 1. **Problem** Prices were unreasonably high
   - E.g. Biography book price was 552.
   - In reality, wouldn't price wouldn't be more than 20
   - **Solution** A variety of categories of products sold.
 Likely not selling expensive products (e.g. expensive sport shop).
-Each product has different prices so cannot replace price values from same table.
+Each product has different price so cannot replace price values from other orders.
 Therefore, for this analysis, I divide Price by 10 and find Price Per Unit based on this value (**Imgs/.../Prices**)
 2. **Problem** Some products had wrong category
     - E.g. ID = 166, product = t-shirt, category = "electronics"
     - **Solution**